Misfits-Rebels-Outcasts/ShaderMuse/README.md

 It is possible to develop a Metal Shader to generate the entire Fire Shader Photo Effect above.
 But instead, we have chosen to apply Digital Compositing concepts and created a node graph of CIFilter with a considerably basic Metal Shader to achieve the same thing.

-The advantage of doing this is many of the programming steps is now surfaced and is controllable by a user.
-For example, a graphics designer using an app that uses a Digital Compositing Shader node graph can easily swap in a better "fire" or "mask".
-Or add additional steps to control the exposure or color correct their video.
+**The advantage of doing this is many of the programming steps is now surfaced and is controllable by a user.
+For example, a graphics designer using an app that uses a Digital Compositing node graph can easily swap in a better "fire" or "mask".
+Or add additional steps to control the exposure or color correct their video.**

 ### Just in case: what is Digital Compositing?